harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 In no particular order, they are:

+*It is not the knowing that is difficult, but the doing.* - Chinese proverb

 *There is always a well-known solution to every human problem---neat, plausible, and wrong.* --- H.L.
 Mencken

 *You are only as young as the last time you changed your mind.* --- Kevin Kelly